Last Update: Jan, 2021

 We are incorporating the erstwhile Early Career Mentorship grants into our revised Gary Marsden Travel Awards program.
+We are not accepting applications for this program.
+This page exists for reference as we wrap up previous commitments to covering travel costs.

 This fund will support early-career scholars in HCI/UX from UNESCO’s list of developing countries to participate in a meeting for mentorship.
 Applicants must have received their PhD less than 5 years before applying to this fund and must be from and currently based in a UNESCO-defined developing country.
 Recipients are limited to one award from this fund.